 Assist with disaster planning and recovery and serve as a member of the Disaster Response Committee.

-Librarians are appointed as regular faculty in a continuing appointment system and are engaged in professional development and scholarly activities related to their position.
+Librarians are appointed as regular faculty in a continuing appointment system and are engaged in professional development, scholarly and creative activities related to their position.
 Additionally, librarians serve on library and university committees as elected or assigned.
 Minimum $52,000; MSU provides generous fringe benefits.
+Other duties as assigned.

 The MSU Libraries values diversity of thought, perspective, and experience and is actively committed to a culture of inclusion and respect.
 The candidate will enthusiastically partner with others to grow our welcoming multicultural environment.
 More information on our dedication to diversity, equity, and inclusion is available at: http://www.inclusion.msu.edu/about/index.html.

-The MSU Libraries serve more than 4,900 faculty, 36,000 undergraduates and 11,000 graduate and professional students on a park-like campus of over 5,000 acres.
+Michigan State University Libraries serve more the 5,500 faculty, 38,000 undergraduates, and 11,000 graduate and professional students on a park-like campus of over 5,000 acres.
 The MSU Libraries have combined holdings of over 6 million volumes with renowned collections in music, film, agriculture, Africana and comic art and cutting-edge services including a makerspace and digital scholarship lab.

 Masters -Library or Information Science

-Master’s degree in Library/Information Science from a program accredited by the American Library Association.
+Master’s degree in information or library science from a program accredited by the American Library Association.

-Ability to be flexible in a dynamic and changing environment.
+Excellent oral and written communication skills; outstanding interpersonal communication skills including the ability to be flexible in a dynamic and changing environment;

 Strong commitment to diversity, equity and inclusion and a desire to work in a collaborative, respectful environment.
 Ability to work effectively with diverse faculty, students, and staff as well as business professionals across the state.